1.5 million BC residents do not have timely viable access to prehospital critical care

 By comparison, BC has just 6,786 registered EMAs/EMTs, of those, only 3,750 are legally allowed to treat and transport ‘general public' patients to a hospital.
 The remaining 3,036 may ONLY treat patients if they are located on the property of a private company for which both the patient and the attending EMT work.

 Due to Alberta's use of a different EMT training and hiring model, our neighbours to the east have 2,668 Advanced Life Support paramedics (1,770 hours of training), many of whom work for fire rescue departments.
 In Alberta, the ratio of ALS paramedics to population is one for every 1,500 residents.
 BC has just 240 ALS paramedics available for general public treatment and transport.
 To be sure, BC’s ALS paramedics are highly capable medical professionals in the prehospital setting but we don't have anywhere near enough of them.
 Remember, for critical care needs patients, timely intervention by (at least) ALS paramedics, is key to reduced permanent injury and saving lives.
-If these patients need to wait an hour or more for one of BC's few ALS ambulances to arrive, much irreversible damage can occurred; or worse.
+If these patients need to wait an hour or more for one of BC's few ALS ambulances to arrive, much irreversible damage can occur, or worse.

 FACT: Roughly 94 per cent of BC's ambulance attendants are only Basic Life Support-qualified (or less), meaning they only have 680 hours of total training (EMR attendants only have 107 hours of total training).
 Of BCEHS's 2,850 BLS attendants, 63 per cent (1,787) are only part-timers, and most of these part-time attendants work in rural BC.
 When their low medical abilities, part-time status and long response times are combined, the lives of critical care needs patients are put at risk.
 Are you OK with that?